OpenRailAssociation/technical-committee/charter.md

 The TC defines criteria and a process to define the maturity of a project and how a project transitions between different maturity stages.
 This should include:

-* General criteria and requirements to be fullfilled by all projects
+* General criteria and requirements to be fulfilled by all projects
-* Maturity stages and which specific criteria and requirements have to be fullfilled on which maturity stage
+* Maturity stages and which specific criteria and requirements have to be fulfilled on which maturity stage
-* A procedure to retire inactive or obsolete projects
+* A procedure to retire inactive, unmaintained, or obsolete projects

 ## Project guidance

 The committee will provide guidance to help approved projects achieve their objectives.
-The TC ensures that projects are run according to open governance principles and are that they respect the goals and values of the Foundation.
+The TC ensures that projects are run according to open governance principles and that they respect the goals and values of the Foundation.
 Within these boundaries projects should have the freedom to operate independently and define their own governance.
 The TC provides templates and best practices to support projects to implement their governance.

 Projects are required to define at least one maintainer and a procedure how this maintainer is chosen and how maintainership is transitioned when a maintainer steps away from the maintainer role.